Installation and your account

 License key restrictions

-If you are using FacetWP in a WordPress multi-site setup, each sub-site counts against your license’s site limit.
+Note that if you are using FacetWP in a WordPress multi-site setup, each sub-site counts against your license’s site limit.

 Hide the license key setting